bradleyoesch/bradleyoesch.github.io/recipes/soft-ginger-molasses-cookies/index.md

 ### Chill

-1. 1 hour to 3 days - cover and refridgerate
+1. 1 hour to 3 days - cover and refrigerate

 ### Pre-bake